shapeshed/shapeshed.com/content/posts/photoshop_101_the_gradient_tool.md

-{
-  "slug": "photoshop-101-the-gradient-tool",
-  "title": "Photoshop 101 - The Gradient Tool", "date": "2007-01-19T00:00:00+00:00",
++++
+date = "2007-01-19T00:00:00+00:00"
-  "description": "The Gradient and Paint Bucket tools are both useful gems in Photoshop and can be used to quickly fill in areas as well as create backgrounds for websites. ", "tags": [
+description = "The Gradient and Paint Bucket tools are both useful gems in Photoshop and can be used to quickly fill in areas as well as create backgrounds for websites. " slug = "photoshop-101-the-gradient-tool" tags = ["Photoshop", "Photoshop 101"] title = "Photoshop 101 - The Gradient Tool"

-    "Photoshop",
-    "Photoshop 101"
-  ]
-}
++++

 ## The Gradient Tool - does what it says on the tin